National Immunisation Programme

 The Meningococcal ACWY vaccination protects against the meningococci bacterium, type A, C, W and Y. The bacterium is especially dangerous for very young children.
 Children can become seriously ill in a few days due to meningitis or blood poisoning.
 Children aged 14 months receive an invitation from the well baby clinic for this vaccination.
 The vaccination is given at the same time as the MMR vaccination.
 Thus, they receive 2 vaccinations, both in the upper arm.

 In May 2018 the Meningococcal C vaccination was replaced by the Meningococcal ACWY vaccination.
-In 2019, young people aged between 14 and 18 receive will an invitation for vaccination, amounting to an additional 860,000 young people.
+In 2020, young people aged 14 will receive an invitation for vaccination.

 The DKTP vaccination, or DPTP vaccination in English, is a booster vaccination.
 This is necessary because by the time a child is 4 years old, protection against these diseases declines.
 The vaccination is given in the arm.
 Parents receive a call-up for this vaccination from the well baby clinic.